joomlatools/joomlatools-console-capistrano/README.md

 * Configured your remote machine(s) to work with Capistrano: [http://capistranorb.com/documentation/getting-started/authentication-and-authorisation/](http://capistranorb.com/documentation/getting-started/authentication-and-authorisation/)
 * SSH access between both your local vagrant box and your remote server via the deploy user account
 * SSH access between your local vagrant box and your GitHub account
-* A Github repository that has been cloned in your joomla-vagrant box from this point forward called your 'project'
+* A Github repository that has been cloned in your [Joomlatools Vagrant](http://developer.joomlatools.com/tools/vagrant.html) box from this point forward called your 'project'

 Capistrano deploys your project into a symlinked current/ directory on your server, so you'll need to set your document root to that folder via symlinks once again.